It's November, and while there's a ~lot~ to think about this year, now is also a great time to make the most of your insurance benefits.

 - Acupuncture: Use it to take care of any chronic pain or nausea that comes with chemotherapy or surgery (this is only covered by some plans).

 First, read up on the differences between an FSA (flexible spending account) and an HSA (health savings account).
 Both allow you to set aside pre-taxed dollars from your paycheck for medical expenses.
-But while an HSA's funds will roll over to the following year, if you don't use up your FSA's funds, they'll disappear.
-(Some companies have a grace period with their FSAs, so make sure to check.)
+While an HSA's funds will roll over to the following year, FSA plans typically will only let you roll over a limited amount or give you a grace period to use the remainder of your funds.
+This year, though, the IRS is allowing all unused FSA funds to roll over into 2021 because of the pandemic.
+(Consult your individual plan for the details.)

 - Contact lens wipes